Xbox One: Xbox All-Access

 In August 2018, Microsoft announced that it would, for a limited time, offer a financing program known as Xbox All Access through Microsoft Store in the United States.
 The program will allow users to purchase an Xbox One S or X console, bundled with subscriptions to both Xbox Live Gold and Xbox Game Pass, financed over a two-year contract.
-The customer retains ownership of the console after the two years, and if they break contract prior to that, they must pay the difference on the remaining console cost.
+The customer retains ownership of the console after the two years, and if they break the contract prior to that, they must pay the difference on the remaining console cost.
 The pricing is set to be cheaper overall than purchasing the individual elements alone.